AVAS Explained

 On 1st July 2019, the EU introduced the Regulation on the Sound Level of Motor Vehicles, which dictates that any private or commercial hybrid or EV must have an acoustic vehicle alert system working at up to just over 12mph.

-Acoustic Vehicle Alerting Systems vary in how they operate and the sounds that they create.
-They range from the aforementioned sound that mimics an engine to intermittent chirps to customisable warning sounds, with speakers at the front and rear of the EV as well as in the cabin itself to offer that traditional driving sound for the driver too.
+With speakers at the front and rear of the EV, as well as in the cabin itself, the system offers that traditional driving sound for the driver too.

 Most of these systems automatically switch off when the car goes above the required speed of 12mph, with the noises made by EVs at higher speeds considered loud enough on their own.